thisrod/pyfield/README.md

 These methods return a `Field` if called with no arguments or with a `Field`, and an `ndarray` if passed an `ndarray`.

+Grids and Fields have bounds, that extend half a grid step past the extreme points at each edge.

+	one.bounds()

 Fields
 ---